 Pupil Premium Funding

-School can determine how the Pupil Premium is spent as they are best placed to assess what additional provision is needed for individual pupils with their responsibility.
-School must publish how they spend this money.
+It is for schools to decide how the Pupil Premium is spent since they are best placed to assess what additional provision should be made for the individual children within their responsibility.

 At Marlcliffe Primary, we are committed to closing the attainment gap between our disadvantaged children and their peers, and we hope to do this by ensuring that all our children get access to an engaging and inspiring curriculum, the best teaching and learning, alongside targeted support based on best practice as highlighted in the EEF's Teaching and Learning Toolkit.

 Further information about Pupil Premium can be found on the Government’s Pupil Premium webpage.